 Course credits earned in the Bouvé College of Health Sciences Graduate School or accepted for transfer from another institution and not applied to obtain a previous degree are valid for a maximum of seven years.
 Refer to the Bouvé College of Health Sciences Academic Progression policies and procedures for details.

 Academic Honesty and Research Integrity

-All SOPPS students (BSPS, Pre-professional, MS, and PhD) are expected to adhere to the Code of Conduct.
+All SOPPS students (BS Pharmaceutical Sciences, Preprofessional, MS, and PhD) are expected to adhere to the SOPPS Code of Professional Conduct.

 Master of Science Thesis Option

 Students who undertake a thesis are expected to report the results of extended research in a written thesis document and make an original contribution to their field.
 This work should give evidence of the students’ abilities to conduct independent research and interpret their research results in an acceptable manner.
 Arrangements are made by students interested in the thesis option with individual laboratory directors as to the availability of MS-student research positions and the specific research focus.

 Students may receive a maximum of 4 semester hours of credit for MS thesis research.
 Students should register for Thesis (PHSC 6990), twice for 2 SH each during the fall and spring semesters of their second full year of study, or after completing 15 credits of study.
 If completion of the thesis requires additional time, students should register for Thesis Continuation (PHSC 6996)(0 SH).